Viveza 3 verdict

-Viveza is a great tool for making fast and effective adjustments to color images, but even with the new presets and Control Point masking in version 3, it feels a bit redundant.
-The Nik Collection’s other creative plug-ins come with equally powerful control point corrections of their own, as does DxO PhotoLab.
+Viveza 3 is still a useful tool for making fast and effective adjustments to color images, but even with the new presets and Control Point masking in version 3, it feels a bit redundant.
+The other creative plug-ins in the Nik Collection come with equally powerful control point corrections of their own, as does DxO PhotoLab.
 These days, anyone shooting raw images will be better off making local adjustments like these directly to raw files, whether this is in PhotoLab, Adobe Camera Raw, Lightroom or Capture One.

 Viveza 3 is a major update of Viveza, the Nik Collection’s color adjustment plug-in.
-This was always a bit of an odd plug-in in that it offers no preset effects at all – it’s simply a vehicle for a more detailed version of the Nik Collection’s control point technology.
-The best way to think of it is as the colour equivalent of the dodging and burning tools you might use in black and white.
+This was always a bit of an odd addition to the Nik Collection in that it didn’t have any creative presets, just the same Control Point adjustments found throughout the Nik Collection suite.
+The best way to think of Viveza is as the colour equivalent of the dodging and burning tools you might use in black and white.

 How does it work?

 The control points in Viveza are more sophisticated than those in the other Nik plug-is, however.
 With each one you can adjust Brightness, Contrast, Saturation, Structure, Shadow Adjustment, Warmth, Red, Green and Blue and Hue.
 You can duplicated control points and their settings and group control points so that they act as one – it’s a way of adjusting large and complex areas quickly.

 That brief description describes pretty much everything Viveza does.
 Outside of these control points, the only controls is a global levels/curve adjustment and new White Balance and Selective Tones adjustments (Highlights, Midtones, Shadows, Blacks).
 These last two adjustments are not quite how they sound, since you’re already working with a processed TIFF or JPEG image and there’s no additional color or tonal information to recover like there is with a RAW file.